jyztintan/tp/docs/DeveloperGuide.md

 * 2a.
 The input name is not found
  * 2a1.
 Realodex shows an error message "<Name> is not found".
  * Use case ends.

+**Use case: Sort list by birthday**

+**MSS**

+1. User requests to sort list.
+2. Realodex sorts the list and returns the sorted list to screen.

+    Use case ends.

 **Use case: List**

 **MSS**